sigurdrg/api-examples/README.md

 This repository provides a few examples on how to use Sbankens Open Banking APIs.
 These will enable you to quickly get started and get familiar with the basic concepts of authorization and API usage.

+### SampleApplication
+Simple .NET Core Console Application describing how to retrieve accessToken, customer and account information.

+### NodeClient
+Simple Node client which retrieves accessToken and account information.

 ## Documentation